 Stigma Associated with Mental Illnesses

-In the year 2010, there is still great stigma associated with mental illnesses.
+In the year 2022, there is still some stigma associated with mental illnesses.
 We have all probably heard people with mental illness labeled as “psycho” and mental illness remains the butt of jokes in popular culture.
 “Negative portrayals of people with mental illnesses fuel fear and mistrust and reinforce distorted perceptions,” and people sometimes associate mental illness with laziness or weakness.
 (Mayo Clinic, n.d)

 Three General Categories of Sources of Stigma

 Public stigma: The notion that a person will be perceived as weak, treated differently, or blamed for their problem, if he or she seeks help.

 Self-Stigma: The person may actually feel weak, ashamed, and/or embarrassed.